joreilly86/Flocode-Pynite-01/README.md

 ## Running the Example

 I like to use Jupyter Notebooks in VS Code, but you can choose to use a script or a notebook, whichever you prefer.
+I find it easier to debug and visualize the results in a notebook.

 ### Running as a Script